-Participation in extracurricular activities as defined by the Greater Johnstown School District is a privilege.
+Participation in extra-curricular activities as defined by the Greater Johnstown School District is a privilege.
 This privilege is available to a student for as long as the student complies with district policies, GJSD policies and coach/sponsor rules.
-Failure to comply with any of the guidelines will result in suspension of the privilege of participating in extracurricular activities.
+Failure to comply with any of the guidelines will result in suspension of the privilege of participating in extra-curricular activities.

 Under these guidelines, an offense shall mean the use, possession, disbursement, or being under the influence of alcohol, tobacco, e-cigarettes, inhalants, or any illegal drugs, by a Greater Johnstown student activities participant whether at school-related activities or not.
 The students in GJSD activity programs shall be held accountable to these guidelines at all times during their high school career.
 This guideline shall also prohibit the illegal use, possession, or disbursement of prescription medicine.
 Any student suspected of an offense shall be notified of the suspected offense and due process will be afforded to the student.
 The parent/guardian will also be notified.
 As an extension of the district's policy against substance abuse, any offense at school or at a school sponsored activity will also result in appropriate district/school disciplinary action.
 Appeals may be pursued through established school disciplinary policies.
 Activity suspensions may carry over from one season to the next and/or from one school year to the next.
 These guidelines are cumulative through the student's entire high school activity experience.
-Example; should a student acquire a first offense during a sport season of their freshman year and another offense during a sport season their junior year, the offense in the junior year becomes their second offense.
+Example; should a student acquire a first offense during a sport season of their freshman year and another offense.

-Before a high school student may participate in extracurricular activities, the student must sign a form indicating that he/she has read and understand the guidelines.
+Before a high school student may participate in extra-curricular activities, the student must sign a form indicating that he/she has read and understand the guidelines.